PrasannaVenkadesh/Secret/README.md

 * The above will get back the original text.

 Written just for fun.
-You can share secret messages with your friends.
+You can share secret messages with your friends in Public, leaving others in confusion, Try updating your Fb Status :-) .

 Note:-
 ------